 Use the Settings > Alerts > Enable Alerts page to specify flood control settings, and to enable and configure one or more alerting notification methods.
-After enabling alerting on this page, use the other pages in the Settings > Alerts section to specify which alerts you want to receive.
+After enabling

 1. Under Alert Limits per 24 Hours, enter a number to specify the Maximum daily alerts per type to be generated for each category usage, protocol usage, and suspicious activity alert.